Skip to main content

 });

-And that's it, our tests should be passing now again, with a basic authentication mechanism in place!
+And that's it, the tests should be passing now again, with a basic authentication mechanism in place!
 When the server detects a user token in the request headers, it will automatically load the corresponding user and store it into the request.user property.

 Let's implement the last two endpoints for getting the current user profile and modifying it.
 First, create one new utility method: getUserFromToken.